GoogleCloudPlatform/covid-19-open-data/README.md

 * Data for `key` in CSV format: `https://storage.googleapis.com/covid19-open-data/v2/${key}/main.csv`
 * Data for `key` in JSON format: `https://storage.googleapis.com/covid19-open-data/v2/${key}/main.json`

-Each table has a full version as well as subsets with only the last 30, 14, 7 and 1 days of data.
+Each table has a full version as well as subsets with only the last day of data.
 The full version is accessible at the URL described [in the table above](#open-covid-19-dataset).
-The subsets can be found by appending the number of days to the path.
+The subsets can be found by appending `latest` to the path.
 For example, the subsets of the main table are available at the following locations:
 * Full version: https://storage.googleapis.com/covid19-open-data/v2/main.csv
 * Latest: https://storage.googleapis.com/covid19-open-data/v2/latest/main.csv

-Note that the `latest` version contains the last non-null record for each key, whereas all others contain the last `N` days of data (all of which could be null for some keys).
+Note that the `latest` version contains the last non-null record for each key.
 All of the above listed tables have a corresponding JSON version; simply replace `csv` with `json` in the link.

 If you are trying to use this data alongside your own datasets, then you can use the [Index](#index)